webeweb/smsmode-bundle/DOCUMENTATION.md

 DOCUMENTATION
 =============

-Creates an event listener in the `src/AppBundle/EventListener` directory of your project:
+Create an event listener in the `src/AppBundle/EventListener` directory of your project:

 ```php
 namespace AppBundle\EventListener;